orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   public __map__

   // If the starting Ray is a vertex, which is excluded, it acts like an initial.
-  public __filter__
+  // TODO: Selection after filter change reapply, TODO: For all changes public __filter__

   // TODO: Functions that alter structure like .flatten/.flat_map, what else?